 Who is it for?

-If your program(s) is/are based in DHIS2 in a siloed environment, where you could benefit from the data from other DHIS2 platforms operating in the same region(s) or focus area.
-Another potential use case is a Ministry of Health (or other central data source) looking to encourage a centralised structure and approach to data platforms used in the same region.
+Perfect for program(s) that are based in DHIS2 in a siloed environment, where you could benefit from the data from other DHIS2 platforms operating in the same region(s) or focus area.
+Another potential use case is for a Ministry of Health (or other central data source) looking to encourage a centralised structure and approach to data platforms used in the same region.

 How does it work?